 I’m also a big fan of editing on my tablet, which gives you more room to edit.
 VSCO’s film simulations are great too, particularly with black & white, though you often have to dial the filter effects down a bit.
 Slow Shutter Cam for iPhone is also fantastic for long exposures and image stacking.’

 Instagram is the default sharing platform for many smartphone photographers, and Jo has some interesting observations on how it tends to be used.
 ‘A lot of Instagram users become obsessed with gaining likes and followers, so you start to see a lot of similar kinds of pictures on there.

 As creative photographers, we should be innovative and find our own voice, not just emulate other stuff on Instagram – the standard filters can make a lot of images look quite samey too.
 People want results quickly, however, and don’t always want to put in the time.
 This is what separates serious smartphone photographers from snappers and hobbyists.’

 Though clip-on lenses seemed to be dying out, Jo reckons they are growing again in popularity, especially the better-quality ones.
 ‘I find the lenses from Moment in particular are great.
-They are not easy to get hold of in the UK, and relatively expensive, but they feature beautiful glass and very low aberration.
-With the Moments macro and wideangle lenses, you don’t get that overprocessed look you sometimes end up with when the algorithms try to emulate optical lens effects.’
+They are not easy to get hold of in the UK and are relatively expensive, but they feature beautiful glass and very low aberration.
+With the Moments macro and wide angle lenses, you don’t get that overprocessed look you sometimes end up with when the algorithms try to emulate optical lens effects.’

 Evangelist yes, zealot no